 Fits of several rapid coughs, followed by ‘whoop’ sound

 Vomiting or exhaustion after coughing fits

-Many young infants may not cough at all but instead have a pause in breathing
+Many young infants may not cough at all but instead have a pause in breathing and may turn blue

 Lasts 1-6 weeks

 Susceptible to respiratory infections

 Recovery is gradual